ESA-APEx/apex_documentation/propagation/usecases.md

 If your algorithm has not yet been implemented in an APEx-compliant technology, please refer to the previous use case to discover how APEx can provide support.
 :::

+### Examples

+* The project has created an openEO UDP or OGC Application Package that calculates a new air quality index and wants to share this service with the EO community.
+* The project has developed a new machine learning model encapsulated in an openEO UDP or Application Package and wants to ensure it runs stably and within a controlled cost range.
+* The project has developed an OGC Application Package and is seeking support to host it on an APEx-compliant platform.

 ### Solution